William Obront: Conviction

 Obront was convicted of immigration violations in Miami on 2 December 1980, causing U.S. authorities to seek his deportation.
-On 21 July 1983, he was arrested in Florida together with Nick Cotroni, the son of Vic Cotroni, on charges of smuggling the Quaalude drug from Quebec into Florida, making an annual profit of about $50 million U.S. dollars.
+On 21 July 1983, he was arrested in Florida together with Nick Cotroni, the son of Vic Cotroni, on charges of smuggling the Quaalude drug from Quebec into Florida, making an annual profit of about US$50 million.
 Operation Canadian Connection, as the police operation against Obront was named, revealed that Obront was responsible for smuggling 70% of all the Quaaludes sold in the United States with the profits being enormous.
-It cost only a nickel to make a single pill of Quaaludes, which were sold on the street for $7 U.S. dollars per pill.
+It cost only a nickel to make a single pill of Quaaludes, which were sold on the street for US$7 per pill.
 Obront had smuggled in 13.5 million Quaaludes into the United States since 1981.
-The Miami police found a kilogram of cocaine worth $387, 000 U.S. dollars in Obront's house when he was arrested.
+The Miami police found a kilogram of cocaine worth US$387,000 in Obront's house when he was arrested.
 Obront was convicted in an American court of twelve drug-related charges on 7 June 1984.
 He was sentenced to serve a 20-year prison term and ordered to pay $50,000 in restitution.
 Incarcerated at USP Lewisburg in Pennsylvania, Obront had his U.S. citizenship revoked by American authorities.
 His subsequent appeals to the Federal Court to have his Canadian citizenship reinstated were unsuccessful.
 Obront was released from prison in March 2002.